About The Common

 Nursery Woods is a small, triangular woodland originally used as a nursery for trees by London County Council.
 Today it is a glorious mix of very mature trees and shrubs which includes common elm, yew, holly and honeysuckle and is home to a healthy colony of native bluebells.

 There are currently four ponds and one wetland:

 – Mount Pond was originally a large gravel pit, dug out as early as 1746.
 The raised island in the middle was created soon after by a wealthy banker called Henton Brown to build a summer house.
 Local residents stopped him and subsequently the pond was used as a boating lake and for swimming.
 It is now an area for wildlife and a coarse fishing venue, with reedbeds and fishing platforms around the pond’s banks.

 Species that live here include common and crucian carp, tench, roach, rudd, perch, coots, moorhens, herons, geese and ducks – which nest in the reeds.
 Other wildlife includes dragonflies, moths, beetles and bats.

 – Eagle Pond, probably once a gravely pit.
 It was originally used by youngsters for swimming, however is now edged by native plants like Yellow Flag iris and Common Willow.
 Birds such as coots, mallards and both greylag and Egyptian geese have made the pond their home.
-It is stocked with the common carp and is popular with anglers.

 – Long Pond, which was probably an abandoned gravel pit for building local roads and new housing.
 Since the mid 19th century model yachts have been sailed on Long Pond.
 Clapham Model Yacht Club, which dates from the 1870s, is still holds regular events on Long Pond and is London’s oldest model boating club.
 The pond also contains fish and is used by waterfowl like coots, ducks, geese and swans